Olga Tañón

-Olga Teresa Tañón Ortiz (born April 13, 1967) is a Puerto Rican singer-songwriter.
+Olga Teresa Tañón Ortiz (born April 13, 1967) is a Puerto Rican singer.
 Over the course of her career, she has earned two Grammy Awards, three Latin Grammy Awards, and 29 Premio Lo Nuestro Awards.
+She has sold over five million copies of her albums.

 Early life

 Tañón is the youngest of four children born to José Tañón and Carmen Gloria Ortiz in the Santurce district of San Juan, Puerto Rico.
 She was raised in Levittown, located in the municipality of Toa Baja, Puerto Rico, where she received her primary and secondary education.

 Career

 Early career

 At the early age of 16 years old, Olga Tañón participated in a television talent show called "Buscando Estrellas" singing one of her own compositions.
 Her singing career began in the 1980s with "Las Nenas de Ringo y Jossie", before joining the merengue group Chantelle, with which she achieved great success.
-When Tañón was a member of Chantelle, they scored their biggest hit, "Aunque Tú no Quieras".
+When Tañón was a member of Chantelle, they scored their biggest hit, "Queriendo y No".